lifedox/granular-configuration-language/README.md

 ## Why does this exist?

-This library exists to allow your code use YAML as a configuration language for internal and external parties, allowing configuration to be crafted from multiple sources and merged just before use, with added [YAML Tags](https://lifedox.github.io/granular-configuration-language/doc-spec/yaml.html) that run lazily for added functionality, and plugin support for creating custom YAML Tags.
+This library exists to allow your code using YAML as a configuration language for internal and external parties, allowing configuration to be crafted from multiple sources and merged just before use, with added [YAML Tags](https://lifedox.github.io/granular-configuration-language/doc-spec/yaml.html) that run lazily for added functionality, and plugin support for creating custom YAML Tags.

 Some use cases: